 As stated in previous annual financial reports, the Board has recognised the merits of refreshing its composition as well as planning for future succession.
 The Board intends to continue evolving its composition on a periodic basis and has agreed a succession plan for the directors with over nine years of service.
 The Board's advance planning for the retirement of directors ensures an orderly transition process that maintains an appropriate balance of skills and relevant experience.
-The Board has considered whether open advertising and / or an external search consultancy should be used for the appointment of the Chairman and non-executive directors.
+The Board has considered whether open advertising and/or an external search consultancy should be used for the appointment of the Chairman and non-executive directors.
 The Board has to date been successful in identifying and appointing strong candidates without incurring such additional expenses and has a pipeline of strong candidates for the future.
-However, in seeking a Jersey-resident replacement for Mr Apsey, the Board made use of open advertising in the Jersey press.
+However, in seeking a Jersey-resident replacement for Mr Apsey, the Board made use of open advertising in the Jersey press and selected Ms Kate Anderson, a Jersey-resident partner of Voisin Law in Jersey and head of the regulatory and collective investment fund and the banking and finance practices.
+Ms Anderson has wide experience of collective investment funds and we welcome her to the Board.